Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 To get a true “total hepatic metabolic demand” someone would have to calculate every calorie that they consume, their sources, and what percentage of those must be processed by the liver.
 This means that for each bowl of pasta, each hamburger, etc. that someone consumes, they would have to try calculating the total that is being processed in the liver and then work to reduce that.
 One of the main goals of the Liver Habits Score is simplicity and sustainability.
 We do not believe that monitoring your food intake that closely is something that most people could sustain for their whole lives.
 Instead, what we’re making a point of is to simply monitor the main culprits—the low hanging fruit: sugar and alcohol.

 In this article we only discussed “import” of calories into the liver without discussing “export”.
 In our article on exercise, we instead focused on export instead of discussing import.
-The fact of the matter is that since the liver is inherently a metabolic organ, and any unused energy (depending on the source) gets stored as fat (and in the case of fructose and alcohol—primarily fat stored in the liver or viscerally), this means that it is a balancing act.
+The fact of the matter is that since the liver is inherently a metabolic organ, and any unused energy, depending on the source, gets stored as fat (alcohol actually can’t be stored as fat, instead it’s used for energy in place of fat—which means that alcohol still functionally leads to fat storage), this means that it is a balancing act.

 The point we’re trying to make here is simple: to be healthy, you need to work to balance your total hepatic demand (import) to your exercise and caloric needs (export).